colejarczyk/doc/userguide/customers/account/account_creation.rst

 Customers usually create their own accounts from your e-commerce site or using Customer Cockpit.

-However, you can also create customer account directly from the Admin or POS Cockpit, which is useful when customers order by phone or at a merchant location.
+However, you can also create customer account directly from the Admin, which is useful when customers order by phone or at a merchant location.

 .. note::

-    **The customer account created from the Admin or POS Cockpit has an active status instantly, so there is no need to activate the account by them**
+    **The customer account created from the Admin has an active status instantly, so there is no need to activate the account by them**

 .. image:: /userguide/_images/add_customer.png
    :alt:   New Customer Account Information